user8088/erp/rental-apis.md

 4. Agreement numbers and SKUs are auto-generated and unique
 5. Payment statuses are automatically calculated based on due dates and payment amounts
 6. Accounting entries are created automatically for security deposits, payments, and returns
+7. **Security deposits are set at the agreement level** - The `security_deposit_amount` field on rental items is deprecated and always `null`.
+Security deposits are entered directly when creating rental agreements.
+8. **Customer Rentals Tab**: Use `GET /api/rentals/agreements?customer_id={id}` to fetch all rental agreements for a specific customer.
+The response includes `payments` array for each agreement.

+---

+## Recent Changes (December 2025)

+### Security Deposit Field Migration

+The security deposit field has been moved from **Rental Items** to **Rental Agreements**:

+- ✅ **Before**: Security deposit was stored per item and calculated when creating an agreement
+- ✅ **After**: Security deposit is entered directly when creating a rental agreement
+- ✅ **Reason**: More flexible - allows different security deposits per agreement based on customer, item condition, rental period, etc.

+**Impact on APIs:**
+- `security_deposit_amount` on rental items is now optional/nullable and will be set to `null` if provided
+- `security_deposit_amount` on rental agreements is required/optional (entered directly, not from item)
+- No breaking changes - existing APIs continue to work

+### Customer Rentals Tab Support

+Enhanced the rental agreements listing endpoint to better support customer profile pages:

+- ✅ Added `payments` relationship to eager loading in `GET /api/rentals/agreements`
+- ✅ Response now includes full payment history for each agreement
+- ✅ Database index on `customer_id` ensures optimal query performance
+- ✅ Use `?customer_id={id}` parameter to filter agreements by customer